aws-samples/smartcycle-v1/README.md

 ## Overview

-The Smartcycle project was implemented as a set of Lambda functions and scripts, along with supporting assets such as the object detection model and MP3 audio files.
+The Smartcycle project (Art-of-the-Possible) was implemented as a set of Lambda functions and scripts, along with supporting assets such as the object detection model and MP3 audio files.
 Additionally, there is a sensor data reporting tool that is deployed and used via the AWS Console.
 Overall, the Smartcycle project is comprised of 4 major components:

 1. Object-detection service
 2. Audio alert service